-ALAMAP sub-recipients will follow the procedures established for reimbursement of allowable costs.
-Reimbursement procedures and applicable forms are provided as part of a sub-recipient's sub-award.
+ALAMAP sub-recipients will follow the procedures established for reimbursement of allowable costs for the project.
+Reimbursement procedures and application forms are provided as part of a sub-recipient's sub-award.
 Three documents will be required as part of the reimbursement process: